symbiote-h2020/SymbioteCloud/README.md

     "resourceURL": "http://myplatform.eu:8100/"
   }
   ```
- 5. Parse the response (which is also Resource object) and retrieve id from it.
+ 5. Parse the response (which is also a *Resource* object) and retrieve the *id* from it.
 This is the symbIoTe generated id of our resource.
- 6. Next step is to inform the RAP about the resource.
-To do so you need to prepare and send message on exchange symbIoTe.rap amd queue symbIoTe.rap.registrationHandler.register_resources.The message that is expected is again simple JSON which contains two fields: inernalId and id.
-InternalId is your platform's internal id of the resource and id is symbIoTe-generated id of the resource from previous step.
+ 6. Next step is to inform *RAP* about the resource.
+To do so you need to prepare and send message on exchange *symbIoTe.rap* with a routing key *symbIoTe.rap.registrationHandler.register_resources*.The message that is expected is again simple JSON which contains two fields: *internalId* and *id*. *InternalId* is your platform's internal id of the resource and *id* is symbIoTe-generated id of the resource from previous step.
- 7. If every step was successful your resource should be accessible the same as resources registered using full stack of symbIoTe cloud.
+ 7. If every step was successful your resource should be accessible the same way as resources registered using full stack of symbIoTe cloud.
 You can use tests described in point 3.